finnagen/discordu-v2/README.md

 Heavily inspired by [Nocturn](https://github.com/thekingofspace/Nocturn), a back-end base for Luau-Discord botting.
 # Features
 Most, if not all, features that are inside of Discordu.
+Will likely move this to a documentation site once I find the energy to do so.
 ## Bot
 The **Bot** class is provided directly by the Discordu module.
 It represents the heart of your bot, handling things such as:
 > - API Requests